react-simple/react-simple-util/README.md

 - **DatePart**: Date part specified for date handling functions (year/month/day/hour/minute/second/millisecond).
 - **Guid**: Type notation for GUID values (it's a string)
 - **StringCompareOptions**: String comparison supports trimming and case insensitive comparison
-- **NumberFormatOptions, DateFormatOptions, BooleanFormatOptions**: Parameters for formatting and parsing values.
 - **CompareReturn**: Return value for relational comparison (-1, 0, 1).
 - **ContentType, ContentTypeCategory**: Values of different HTML content types and extensions are defined in CONTENT_TYPE and in CONTENT_TYPES by category (documents, images etc.)
 - **StateSetter&lt;*State*&gt;**: State setter callback for state management hooks (partial state can be set with a direct value or with the usage of a callback function)